Los Angeles crime family: The Milano brothers

 Peter Milano was officially made boss of the Los Angeles crime family with Brooklier's death in 1984.
 He made his brother Carmen "Flipper" Milano his underboss.
-Since Milano's reign, the family was heavily involved in narcotics, pornography, gambling and loan sharking.
-20 reputed organized crime figures were arrested in 1984, in what law enforcement officials said was a bid to take over a $1 million-a-week bookmaking operation in Los Angeles.
+In the years since Milano's reign began, the family was heavily involved in narcotics, pornography, gambling and loan sharking.

+Twenty reputed organized crime figures were arrested in 1984, in what law enforcement officials said was a bid to take over a $1 million-a-week bookmaking operation in Los Angeles.
 Neither of the Milano brothers (nor six of the others originally arrested) were charged due to lack of evidence.
-When Peter Milano became boss, he rejuvenated the depleted family by inducting new members such as Stephen "Steve the Whale" Cino, singer Charles "Bobby Milano" Caci, Luigi "Louie" Gelfuso Jr. and shylock brothers Lawrence and Anthony "The Animal" Fiato into the family.
+When Peter Milano became boss, he rejuvenated the depleted family by inducting new members such as Stephen "Steve the Whale" Cino, singer Charles "Bobby Milano" Caci, Luigi "Louie" Gelfuso Jr. and shylock brothers Lawrence and Anthony "The Animal" Fiato.
 Mobster turned informant Kenny Gallo credited the brothers with "help[ing] Pete Milano revamp the L.A.
 Family".

-With a beefed up family Milano succeeded in having nearly every bookie in Los Angeles pay a mob tax to the L.A. family.
-Robert "Puggy" Zeichick gave Anthony Fiato a $1 million loan which was used to finance a huge loan shark operation.
-The L.A. family became the dominant loan shark operators in the area.
-The family's influence stretched all the way to Las Vegas, where they had long standing ties to what the Mafia considered an "open city" where any family could work.
+With a beefed-up family, Milano succeeded in having nearly every bookie in Los Angeles pay a mob tax to the L.A. family.
+After Robert "Puggy" Zeichick gave Anthony Fiato a $1 million loan, which was used to finance a huge loan shark operation the L.A. family became the dominant loan shark operators in the area.
+The family's influence stretched all the way to Las Vegas, where they had longstanding ties to what the Mafia considered an "open city" where any family could work.